Ahmed-Sharaf-Mohammed/data-projects/README.md

 # data-projects
-Non-programmatic projects for data analysis from various sources such as XLS files, CSV, or SQL using advanced tools like Power BI, Alteryx, and SSIS.
+Non-programmatic projects for data analysis from various sources such as XLS files, CSV, or SQL using advanced tools like Power BI, MS Project, Alteryx, and SSIS.